Horsemanship can be defined as the art of handling horses in a respectful way, like how horses handle or relate to each

-Along those same lines, stockmanship can be defined as the art of handling cattle and other livestock in a respectful way and using a low stress manner of working with livestock.
+Along those same lines, stockmanship can be defined as the art of handling cattle and other livestock in a respectful way and using a low stress manner of working with those livestock.

 At The Hideout Lodge & Guest Ranch you will learn about the above methods.
 During the week we will initiate you as part of your orientation to the basics of handling livestock.
 If you are interested we can organize additional time to work yearling cattle prior to going out on the range and participating in the work out on the range.

 On the contrary to what most people think, cattle drives are done slowly and gently instead of “yahooing” and pushing the herd hard.
 On some occasions one will need to push the cattle herd (example going up a steep slope), however most of the time “slow is fast and fast is slow”.

 Cattle Drives vs Cattle Work

 Team Penning, Sorting & Gathering

 On a weekly basis, if enough guests are interested, we organize team penning, sorting, gathering, etc. in the outdoor arena.
 This is a fun exercise that emphasizes teamwork.
 Prior to the arena activities, you will help gather our 20+ yearlings from the pastures, through the creek and into the arena.